ahs.jpg

 anne.h.stevens at gmail.com

 Please reach out about pricing for available work or to set up a studio visit.
-I do commissions, and I work with art advisors and consultants around the country.
-All work that is not listed as ‘private collection’ on the site is available.
+I work with art advisors and consultants around the country.
+I keep my available work up to date here on my site.
+In the Chicago area, you can come visit my studio in Evanston or see my work at Arch in Winnetka.

 ABOUT THE ARTIST